Medicine MBBS 5 Years (A100)

-Normally interview panels consist of two members of senior academic or clinical staff and sometimes a lay selector.
+Normally interview panels consist of two members of senior academic or clinical staff a medical student and sometimes a lay selector.
 The interview is not intended to be an intimidating experience and staff will try to put candidates at ease while evaluating the following:

 - Motivation and realistic approach to medicine as a career